 Assuming that you spend approximately $60,000/yr on staff to perform the work for these 20 clients, the monthly labor cost would be $2,500.

 Your profit before any other firm overhead costs for 20 clients on a cloud platform would be:

-Client Revenue @20 clients/month (avg $1,500/client): $30,000
+- Client Revenue @20 clients/mo (avg $1,500/client): $30,000

-Cloud Platform all inclusive costs/month ($2,208 + $2,500): $ 4,708
+- Cloud Platform all inclusive costs/mo ($2,208 + $2,500): $ 4,708

-Monthly Profit Margin on 20 clients/month: $23,292
+- Monthly Profit Margin on 20 clients/mo: $23,292

 - Profit Margin Percentage: 84%